trailofbits/algo/README.md

 ## Configure the VPN Clients

 Certificates and configuration files that users will need are placed in the `configs` directory.
 Make sure to secure these files since many contain private keys.
-All files are prefixed with the IP address of the Algo VPN server.
+All files are prefixed with the IP address of your new Algo VPN server.

 ### Apple Devices